LinuxUser255/ScamBait/README.md

 # ScamBait
-**A bot that goes after fake profiles, reports them, and trolls them in post comment section**
+**A bot that goes after fake profiles, reports them, and trolls them in post comment sections**

 <br>